getpelican/pelican-themes/pelican-bootstrap3/README.md

 * Optionally, you can include attribution markup in the license mark by setting `CC_ATTR_MARKUP` to _True_.

 The license choice mirrors the [Creative Commons License Chooser](http://creativecommons.org/choose/).
 Source for the macro that renders the mark is at http://github.com/hlapp/cc-tools.

+Alternatively, if you want to use another license type, you can instead use the `CUSTOM_LICENSE` property to set a license string that will be showed at the bottom of every page.
+Raw HTML is allowed.
+As `CC_*` variables take precedence, be sure to avoid `CC_*` variables when using `CUSTOM_LICENSE`.

+For example, if you want to use the WTFPL license, you can set:
+`CUSTOM_LICENSE='Unless otherwise stated, all articles are published under the <a href="http://www.wtfpl.net/about/">WTFPL</a> license.'`

 ### GitHub